imagidan/Jetson-Carrier-Board/README.md

 * Alt Mode capable USB-C port (Display Port and USB Super Speed)
 * UART, I2C and SPI interfaces available
 * GPIOs

+### Setup
+This project requires Kicad 6.0 to be modified.
+Make sure the libraries in the JetsonCarrierBoard/lib/symbols folder are loaded by going into Preferences > Manage Symbol Libraries and by adding the libraries.